-(a) The standards established by the following sources for the construction, renovation, alteration, expansion, [conversion,] maintenance and licensure of child [day] care centers and group [day] child care homes, as they are amended from time to time, are incorporated and made a part of this section by reference:

-- (1) State of Connecticut Basic Building Code[,]; - (2) State of Connecticut Fire Safety Code[,]; - (3) State of Connecticut Public Health Code[,]; and - (4) [local] Local codes and ordinances.

-(b) All indoor and outdoor space shall be inspected and approved by the Office prior to being used for child care services.

-(1) Plans for new construction, expansion[,] or renovation [or conversion], indicating the proposed use and accompanied by a written narrative shall be submitted to the [department] Office prior to the start of construction, expansion, or renovation.

-[(1)] (2) Completed plans and specifications shall be submitted to and reviewed by the [department]Office on the basis of compliance with the Public Health Code.

-[(2)] (3) Written approval by the local building inspector, local director of health or designee, local zoning and local fire marshal shall be submitted to the [department] Office, upon request of the [department] Office.

-[(3)] (4) Approval by the [department] Office is required prior to the use of any space that has been newly constructed, expanded[,] or renovated. [or converted.]
-The Office may refuse to grant approval to increase space or licensed capacity if, in the judgment of the commissioner, the operator has failed to comply with sections 19a-79-1a to 19a-79-13 of the Regulations of Connecticut State Agencies.

-[(4)] (5) All construction, [remodeling] expansions, renovation, repairs or alterations of structures shall be done in such a manner to prevent hazards or unsafe physical or environmental conditions during periods of operation.

-(6) Indoor or outdoor space at the same address as the facility shall not be used for field trips without prior Office approval.
-When space at the same address as the facility is used for field trips, written permission from the parent(s) of children having access to such space shall be obtained and such parent(s) shall be advised such space is not inspected by the Office.
+- (a) The standards established by the following sources for the construction, renovation, alteration, expansion, [conversion,] maintenance and licensure of child [day] care centers and group [day] child care homes, as they are amended from time to time, are incorporated and made a part of this section by reference: - (1) State of Connecticut Basic Building Code[,]; - (2) State of Connecticut Fire Safety Code[,]; - (3) State of Connecticut Public Health Code[,]; and - (4) [local] Local codes and ordinances. - (b) All indoor and outdoor space used for child care services as identified in the application shall be inspected and approved by the Office prior to use. - (1) Plans for new construction, expansion[,] or renovation [or conversion], indicating the proposed use and accompanied by a written narrative shall be submitted to the [department] Office prior to the start of construction, expansion, or renovation. - [(1)] (2) Completed plans and specifications shall be submitted to and reviewed by the [department]Office on the basis of compliance with the Public Health Code. - [(2)] (3) Written approval by the local building inspector, local director of health or designee, local zoning and local fire marshal shall be submitted to the [department] Office, upon request of the [department] Office. - [(3)] (4) Approval by the [department] Office is required prior to the use of any space that has been newly constructed, expanded[,] or renovated. [or converted.]
+The Office may refuse to grant approval to increase space or licensed capacity if, in the judgment of the commissioner, the operator has failed to comply with sections 19a-79-1a to 19a-79-13, inclusive, of the Regulations of Connecticut State Agencies. - [(4)] (5) All construction, [remodeling] expansions, renovation, repairs or alterations of structures shall be done in such a manner to prevent hazards or unsafe physical or environmental conditions during periods of operation. - (6) Indoor or outdoor space not inspected or approved by the Office at the same address as the facility shall not be used for field trips unless the program takes reasonable efforts to ensure the health and safety of all children using such space.
+Written permission from the parent(s) of children having access to such space shall be obtained and kept on file for Office review and such parent(s) shall be advised such space is not inspected or approved by the Office.